How to Check the Temperature of a Whole Chicken

 Dark Meat Chicken Temps: 175°F (79.4°C)

 Everything we’ve discussed up to this point is focused on cooking chicken breasts.
 Dark meat may be a whole other kettle of fish.
-While meat does get to be cooked to a secure temperature, it must actually be cooked to a better temperature to be enjoyable.
+While meat does get to be cooked to a secure temperature, it must be cooked to a better temperature to be enjoyable.

 If you don’t like meat due to its gummy, rubbery texture, then you aren’t cooking your meat hot enough!